From Chat to Code

 Use this lane if you want:

-Skip it if you already know the task is a bounded implementation job.
-In that case, go straight to AI-Enhanced VS Code, Getting Started with Cursor, or Terminal-First AI Development.
+Skip it if you already know the task is a bounded implementation job or a recurring workspace workflow.
+In those cases, go straight to Connected Workspace AI Workflows, AI-Enhanced VS Code, Getting Started with Cursor, or Terminal-First AI Development.

-They are weaker when you expect them to act on the whole repo without a clear handoff.
+They are weaker when you expect them to act on the whole repo or run a recurring operational workflow without a clear handoff.

-2. Ask for a short implementation plan, risks, and acceptance criteria.
+- Ask for a short plan, risks, acceptance criteria, and the recommended execution surface.

-3. Move the bounded task into Cursor, OpenAI Codex, or Claude Code.
+- Move the bounded task into Cursor, GitHub Copilot, OpenAI Codex, Claude Code, or a workspace-native agent if the task belongs there.

-4. Bring the diff or failure output back to chat only when you need review, explanation, or an alternative.
+- Bring the diff, run log, or failure output back to a planning or review surface only when you need explanation, critique, or an alternative.

-This prevents the common failure mode where planning and implementation blur together into one messy thread.
+This prevents the common failure mode where planning, execution, and approval blur together into one messy thread.

 Prompts That Age Well